-Varrk's considerable hunger shrank when confronted with the heavily seasoned food: everything, except pickles and radishes, was fried or over-cooked.
-The wine, watered and too sweet for his taste, annoyed him and the company was worse.
-D'Ortega's wife was a chattering magpie, asking pointless questions-How do you manage living in snow?-and making sense-defying observations, as though her judgment was equal to a man's.
-Nothing transpired in the conversation that had footing in the real world.
 They had six children, two of whom were old enough to sit at table.
 Silent boys, thirteen and fourteen, wearing peri wigs as though they were at a ball or a court of law.
 His bitterness, he understood, was unworthy, the result of having himself no survivors-male or otherwise.
-Now that Patrician had followed her dead brothers, there was no one to reap the fortune he was amassing.
-Thus, restraining envy as best he could, Vaark entertained himself by imagining the couple's relationship.
+Now that Patrician had followed her dead brothers, there was no one yet to reap the modest but respectable inheritance he hoped to accumulate.
+Thus, restraining envy as best he could, Jacob entertained himself by imagining the couple's relationship.
 They seemed well suited to each other-vain, voluptuous, prouder of their pewter and porcelain than their sons.
-It was very clear why D'Ortega was in serious debt.
-Turning profit into useless baubles, unembarrassed by prettification, silk stockings and an over-dressed wife, he would remain in debt, unable to ride out any set back, whether it be lost ship or ruined crop, and thereby honor his debts.
+It was abundantly clear why D'Ortega was in serious debt.
+Turning profit into useless baubles, unembarrassed by sumptuary, silk stockings and an over-dressed wife, wasting candles in mid day, he would remain in debt, unable to ride out any set back, whether it be lost ship or ruined crop, and thereby honor his debts.
 Watching the couple, he noticed that neither husband nor wife looked at each other-except for a stolen glance when the other looked away.
-He could not tell what was in those surreptitious peeks, but it amused him to divine their meaning while he endured the foolish talk and the inedible food brought to table by a woman who smelled of cloves.
+He could not tell what was in those surreptitious peeks, but it amused him to divine their meaning while he endured the foolish talk and the inedible food.
+And if that wasn't enough, the woman who brought to table smelled of cloves.
+His initial embarrassment about the unabated, unavoidable consequences of his long journey: muddy boots, soiled hands, perspiration and its odor, was erased by Mrs. D'Ortega's loud perfume and heavily powdered face.